On this page

 Creating Pages

 A new page starts with web research.
-Wire searches for current information on your topic, fetches relevant pages, and sends everything to Claude with your site's editorial rules.
+Wire searches for current information on your topic, fetches relevant pages, and sends everything to Wire's AI with your site's editorial rules.

 python -m wire.content create products/newcorp